Approved by: The President

 The following data is considered to be directory information and may be given to an inquirer, either in person, by mail or by telephone, and may be otherwise made public: name of student, address (both local, including e-mail address and permanent), dates of registered attendance, enrollment status (e.g. full-time or part-time), school or division of enrollment, major field of study, nature and dates of degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.

 The policy that such information will be made generally available will be communicated to presently-enrolled students through the publication of these guidelines.
-An individual student currently enrolled may request that such directory information not be disclosed by completing the nondisclosure form which is attached to the schedule of classes (form available in both paper and online schedule) and giving the form to the registrar in 10 McMahon Hall prior to the last day to register or add courses for credit.
+An individual student currently enrolled may request that such directory information not be disclosed by completing the nondisclosure form available on the Enrollment Services website and providing the completed form directly to the Office of Enrollment Services.

-By default, only a student's campus e-mail address will be displayed on the University web page.
-If a student wishes to release more, less, or different information, he/she may do so by logging into home.cua.edu and changing the displayed information, or specifying that no information be displayed.
+By default, only a student's campus e-mail address will be displayed on the University directory web page.
+If a student wishes to suppress their listing from the directory they may contact the University Technology Services office to request removal of their listing.

-A student who alleges that the University has failed to comply with the requirements of Section 438 of the Act has the right to file a complaint with the Family Educational Rights and Privacy Act Office of the Department of Education.
+A student who alleges that the University has failed to comply with the requirements of FERPA should notify the University of the alleged violation.
+In cases of violations the University will take corrective action.
+The student also has the right to file a complaint with the Student Privacy Policy Office of the Department of Education.

 III.
 Name of Record